 Q. I heard you should never use a buffer on your car?

-A. The simple answer is that the person behind the buffer is the problem, not the buffer itself.
+A. Sure, if you are willing to accept marginal shine and marginal results in life.
+The simple answer is that the person behind the buffer is the problem, not the buffer itself.
+Polishing by hand will never compete with what can be accomplished with a machine buffer.

 Q. Darren, it sounds like you are telling me that it is O.K. to polish my car with a buffer?

-Q. What if I want to polish my car myself; is it really possible for a beginner to use a buffer and get professional results without damaging my car's paint?
+Q. Is it really possible for a beginner like myself to use a buffer and get professional results without damaging my car's paint?

 A. YES!
 That is the great news.
 With modern advances in car polishers and buffers, now true beginners with no experience can get professional level results from the start.
-You can see polishing for beginners if you are one of those people.
+The two kits above are my answer to any beginner wanting to polish their car.

 Q. I have heard that a high-speed buffer should never be used, but I had a friend tell me that a random orbital buffer is safe.